mhhollomon/simpleConfig/README.md

 (required keys are present, no unknown keys are present, values have acceptable types.) can be as time consuming to write code as the parsing of the syntax.

-## Design Goals
 - Based on [libconfig](https://github.com/hyperrealm/libconfig)
 - C++17 based.
-- will allow the user to specify a schema for the target configuration.
+- Allows the user to specify a schema for the target configuration.
-- will be setup to work nicely with FetchConfig.
+- Works nicely with FetchConfig.
-- throw as little as possible without making the interface horrible.
+- Error return and exception throwing interfaces available when interrogating the configuration.

 ## Differences from libconfig
+- Arrays may have groups as elements.

 - Only one integer type (long)
 - Only one float type (double)
 - Hex numbers are integers *only*